jeppe-t/Game-Rock-scissor-paper-GUI/README.md

 Project name is a Rock-scissor-paper that allows users to play a game.

 The game is played against the computer.
 You can choose rock, scissor or paper and the computer vil choose likewise.
-Rock beat Scissors.
+Rock beat Scissor.
-Scissors beat Paper
+Scissors beat Paper.
-Paper beats Rock
+Paper beats Rock.
 If you win 2 out of 3 rounds you have won the game.

 Prerequisites